What is life insurance and why do you really need it?

 In just a couple of minutes, our calculator can show you some term life insurance quotes to help you get a better feel for how much coverage you need and what it might cost.

-Once you've compared quotes and selected which insurance company you'd like to work with, you'll have to speak to a professional and begin the application process.
-Keep in mind that most initial quotes are estimates which can be revised up or down after you complete the actual application process, which will be more involved than what you'll find on an online quote calculator.
-The insurer needs to calculate your life expectancy and insurance risk before final rates are set; in most cases, you'll have to answer questions about your family's medical history, lifestyle, income, and most insurance companies will have you take a medical exam.
+Keep in mind that most initial quotes are estimates that can be revised up or down after you complete the actual application process, which will be more involved than what you'll find on an online quote calculator.
+The insurer needs to calculate your life expectancy and insurance risk before final rates are set; in most cases, you'll have to answer questions about your family's medical history, lifestyle, and income, and most insurance companies will have you take a medical exam.

 Evaluating and comparing life insurance companies

-Once you've secured several quotes and narrowed your search down to a few life insurance companies, the last step is to make sure that – in addition to affordable rates – the companies also offer strong financial strength and ratings in areas such as claims fulfillment and customer service.
+Once you've secured several quotes and narrowed your search to a few life insurance companies, the last step is to make sure that – in addition to reasonable rates – the company you choose offers high financial strength ratings and scores well in areas such as claims fulfillment and customer service.
 Here are some of the best places to find the answers:

 High Financial Strength Ratings (FSRs)